DanielAmenou/create-request/README.md

 #### Available Request Methods

-The API builder provides access to all request configuration methods from `BaseRequest` that can be used as defaults.
-These methods will apply to all requests made through the API instance:
+The API builder provides access to most request configuration methods from `BaseRequest` that can be used as defaults.
+These methods will apply to all requests made through the API instance.

+**Important limitations:**

+- Methods that are request-specific (like `withBody`, `withGraphQL`, `withAbortController`) are not available in ApiBuilder
+- The Fluent API (e.g., `.withCache.NO_STORE()`) is not supported - use direct calls with string or enum values instead

+Available methods:

 **Authentication & Headers:**